johnno1962/opaqueify/README.md

 You may want to then take the migration to opaque types further.

 ```
-Usage is: /path/to/executable </path/to/project's/Package.swift>
+Usage is:
+/path/to/executable </path/to/Package.swift> [/path/to/recent/Xcode.app]
 ```
-This project is very much an experiement on a "best effort" basis but hopefully it should save you some time.
+This project is very much an experiment on a "best effort" basis but hopefully it should save you some typing.

+The project has been extended to support Xcode .xcproject files instead of just Swift packages.
+Testing with NetNewsWire has shown your millage may vary quite a bit but the recipe I found works best is to delete the derived data for the project, close and re-open it and build it then run this program specifying the full path to the project file and the path to an Xcode 15+ that supports the option `-enable-upcoming-feature ExistentialAny`.